great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 - **GX Cloud Web App** - Manages and validates your data without running Python code, and provides shared visibility into your Validation Results and Checkpoint run history.
 It's browser- and platform-independent.

-- **GX Cloud REST API** - Provides an interface to programmatically access and manage GX Cloud data and configurations.
-Both the GX open source software (OSS) client and the GX Agent use the GX Cloud REST API to query data from and send data to GX Cloud.
-Documentaion for the GX Cloud REST API is not currently available.
+- **GX Cloud API** - Provides a REST API to programmatically access and manage GX Cloud data and configurations.
+Both the GX open source software (OSS) client and the GX Agent use the GX Cloud API to query data from and send data to GX Cloud.
+Documentation for the GX Cloud API is not currently available, and it is not yet intended for use outside the GX OSS client.

-- **GX Cloud Advanced Message Queuing Protocol (AMQP) Broker** - Enables communication between GX Cloud and your local GX Agent.
+- **GX Cloud Message Broker** - Enables communication between GX Cloud and your local GX Agent.

 ### Local components